As each BMC Atrium Discovery component and script runs, it outputs logging information. Logs are all stored in

 The main web user interface is hosted by an application server.

-tw_appserver.log contains log message from the application server, including information about pages viewed and any errors that may occur in rendering the UI.
+tw_appserver.log contains log message from the application server, including information about pages viewed and any errors that can occur in rendering the UI.

 tw_svc_security.log contains output from the Security subsystem, which is responsible for authenticating users and authorizing user actions.
 It contains information about authentication failures.
 If LDAP-based authentication is used, it also contains information about the state of the connection to the LDAP server.

 performance.log.* contain information about the appliance load, obtained by running the

 top command every 10 minutes.
 This is useful for diagnosing performance issues.

 In addition to the main subsystem logs, the logs from a number of scripts are often relevant:

 tw_upgrade.log contains a log of actions performed during a BMC Atrium Discovery version upgrade.

 tw_tax_import.log contains a log of the actions of the Taxonomy importer.
 If a Taxonomy extension fails to import, the details will be in this log.

 tw_imp_csv.log contains messages output by the CSV import tool, which can be run from the command line as